Resparza36/hello-world/README.md

 # hello-world
+I'm a guy working in risk management in a bank.
 This is my first repository